Our current programs consist of the following:

 • Our organization maintains a Santa Claus suit that we loan out to other organizations for use.
 Our organization also uses the suit to provide Santa Claus appearances throughout Dallas County when requested at no charge.

 • The week before Christmas we have a Food Basket program that provides meals to families.
-In 2008 we assisted 50 families and in 2009 we were able to raise that to over 70 families.
 We solicited donations of money or food from private individuals along with corporate entities.

 Past contributors have been: